-2 If SDSs are to be compiled for explosives, biocides, plant protection products 19, or surfactants additional knowledge on specific products legislation applicable to them is needed.
-4 5 The following (non-exhaustive) list gives an indication of various fields a knowledge of which a person wishing to demonstrate their competence could refer to: 6 1.
-Chemical nomenclature 7 8 9 10 2.
-European Regulations and Directives relevant to chemicals and their implementations into MS national legislation, applicable national legislation (in their valid current versions), to the extent that they are relevant in the compilation of SDSs, for instance (non-exhaustive list, shortened titles): 11 12 REACH: Regulation (EC) No 1907/2006(in particular as amended by Regulation (EU) No. 453/2010 with respect to SDSs) 13 o CLP: Regulation (EC) No 1272/2008 14 Dangerous Substances Directive: Directive 67/548/EEC 15 Dangerous Preparations Directive: Directive 1999/45/EC 16 o Chemical Agents Directive: Directive 98/24/EC 17 18 Occupational exposure limits: Directives 2000/39/EC,2006/15/EC and 2009/161/EU 19 20 Protection of workers from the risks related to exposure to carcinogens or mutagens at work: Directive 2004/37/EC 21 22 23 Improvements in the safety and health of pregnant workers, workers who have recently given birth and women who are breastfeeding: Directive 92/85/EEC 24 Personal protective equipment: Directive 89/686/EEC 25 26 Classification of the various modes of transport: Directives 96/35/EC and 2000/18/EC 27 Inland transport of dangerous goods: Directive 2008/68/EC 28 Detergent Regulation: Regulation(EC) No 648/2004 29 Protection of young people at work: Directive 94/33/EC 30 o Waste: Directives 2006/12/EC and 2008/98/EC 31 32 Relevant national or international guidelines of the respective sector association 33 4.
-Physical and chemical properties: 34 35 Particularly properties as listed and discussed in the legal text below under Section 9.1 of the revised Annex II (see Chapter 4.9 of this document).
-36 5.
-Toxicology/eco-toxicology: 37 38 39 Particularly properties as listed and discussed in the legal text below under Section 11 and 12 of the revised Annex II (see Chapter 4.11 and 4.12 of this document).
+- 2. European Regulations and Directives relevant to chemicals and their implementations into MS national legislation, applicable national legislation (in their valid current versions), to the extent that they are relevant in the compilation of SDSs, for instance (non-exhaustive list, shortened titles): - REACH: Regulation (EC) No 1907/2006(in particular as amended by Regulation (EU) No. 453/2010 with respect to SDSs) - o CLP: Regulation (EC) No 1272/2008 - o Dangerous Substances Directive: Directive 67/548/EEC12 - o Dangerous Preparations Directive: Directive 1999/45/EC20 - Chemical Agents Directive: Directive 98/24/EC - Occupational exposure limits: Directives 2000/39/EC,2006/15/EC and 2009/161/EU - Protection of workers from the risks related to exposure to carcinogens or mutagens at work: Directive 2004/37/EC - Improvements in the safety and health of pregnant workers, workers who have recently given birth and women who are breastfeeding: Directive 92/85/EEC - Personal protective equipment: Directive 89/686/EEC - Classification of the various modes of transport: Directives 96/35/EC and 2000/18/EC - Inland transport of dangerous goods: Directive 2008/68/EC - Detergent Regulation: Regulation(EC) No 648/2004 - Protection of young people at work: Directive 94/33/EC - Waste: Directives 2006/12/EC and 2008/98/EC - 3.
+Relevant national or international guidelines of the respective sector association - 4.
+Physical and chemical properties: - Particularly properties as listed and discussed in the legal text below under Subsection 9.1 of Annex II (see chapter 3.9 of this document). - 5.
+Toxicology/eco-toxicology: - Particularly properties as listed and discussed in the legal text below under Section 11 and 12 of Annex II (see chapter 3.11 and 3.12 of this document). - 6.
+First aid measures

-$19\ For\ a\ list\ of\ relevant\ legislation\ on\ plant\ protection\ and\ biocidal\ products\ see\ Article\ 15\ of\ REACH.$
+11 For a list of relevant legislation on plant protection and biocidal products see Article 15 of REACH.